ropg/zhot/README.md

 ### Installation Details

-**zhot** depends on **[puppeteer](https://github.com/puppeteer/puppeteer/blob/main/README.md)**, which in turn installs a Google Chrome binary that is know to work with it.
+**zhot** depends on **[puppeteer](https://github.com/puppeteer/puppeteer/blob/main/README.md)**, which in turn installs a Chromium binary that is know to work with it.
 But many recent versions of Chrome and (experimental support) Firefox will apparently work with it.
-Bit it will only do this for supported operating systems, and FreeBSD (which I use for my server) was not supported.
+But it will only do this for supported operating systems, and FreeBSD (which I use for my server) was not supported.
 If you run into problems during installation, try this:

 ```text
 export PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true